Cyclic sieving phenomena for trees and tree-rooted maps: External tree rotation

-The left-hand side of~\eqref{eq:3} will be non-zero if and only if $e_d=0$.
-If $N<K$ (which is only possible for $d>2$), then $e_d$ is $1$ or $2$.
-If $N=1-2/d$, then $e_d=0$.
-By definition of~$N$, the condition $N=1-2/d$ means that $d \mid n$, so that we are in the third case of~\eqref{eq:3}.
-Finally, if $N=1-1/d$ (equivalently, $d\mid n-1$), we find that $e_d=0$ if and only if $d=2$.
+The left-hand side of~\eqref{eq:3} will be non-zero if and only if $f_d=0$.
+If $N<K$ (which is only possible for $d>2$), then $f_d$ is $1$ or $2$.
+If $N=1-\frac 2d$, then $f_d=0$.
+By definition of~$N$, the condition $N=1-\frac 2d$ means that $d \mid n$, so that we are in the third case of~\eqref{eq:3}.
+Finally, if $N=1-\frac 1d$ (equivalently, $d\mid (n-1)$), we find that $f_d=0$ if and only if $d=2$.
 This corresponds to the second case of~\eqref{eq:3}.
-We have now isolated all values of $d$ for which the left-hand side of~\eqref{eq:3} is non-zero.
+We have now isolated all values of~$d$ for which the left-hand side of~\eqref{eq:3} is non-zero.
 This already proves the fourth case of~\eqref{eq:3}.

-It is then an easy task to evaluate the left-hand side of~\eqref{eq:3} in the second and third cases, using the simple fact~\eqref{eq:SM}. {The key idea, again, is to form ratios of $q$-integers that differ by a multiple of $d$, as in~\eqref{grouped-2} and~\eqref{grouped-d}.} \end{proof}
+It is then an easy task to evaluate the left-hand side of~\eqref{eq:3} in the second and third case, using the simple fact~\eqref{eq:SM}.
+The key idea, again, is to form ratios of terms of the form $1-q^a$ where the exponents of~$q$ differ by a multiple of~$d$, as in~\eqref{grouped-2} and~\eqref{grouped-d}. \end{proof}